NoelSason/canvascope/docs/INSTALL.md

 ### Step 4: Load the Extension

 1. Click the **"Load unpacked"** button (appears after enabling Developer mode)
-2. Navigate to your `Canvascope` folder
+2. Navigate to the `extension-core` folder
 3. Select the folder and click **"Select"** or **"Open"**

 ### Step 5: Verify Installation

 You should see:
-- ✅ "Canvascope" appears in your extensions list
+- ✅ "Canvascope" appears in your extensions list with version 2.1.0
 - ✅ No error messages (red text)
 - ✅ The extension icon appears in your Chrome toolbar